operi/robot/README.md

 ### Considerations:
     - Could have used a Strategy pattern to implement the robot's movement and action parsing, but seemed overkill in this case.
-    - This is my first time setting up a NodeJS project (and have been over 2 years since last working with the technology)
+    - This is my first time setting up a NodeJS project, and have virtually no previous experience with the framework/tooling around it.

 ### Installing:
     1 - Clone this repository